spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/02-Week_CSS-Bootstrap/README.md

 ## Overview

-In this week, we will continue diving into CSS and providing students with a thorough series on Bootstrap.
+In this unit, we will continue diving into CSS and providing students with a thorough series on Bootstrap.
 Additionally, we'll cover deployments with GitHub Pages.

   * Refer to the [Class Content Unit Overview](../../../01-Class-Content/02-CSS-Bootstrap/README.md) for detailed information on key topics, learning objectives and homework.

 ## Instructor / TA Notes

-This week, your primary focus as instructors/TAs is to ensure students are able to utilize Github Pages to deploy their websites.
+This unit, your primary focus as instructors/TAs is to ensure students are able to utilize Github Pages to deploy their websites.
 Make sure to remind students that although CSS is a broad language with many tricks to learn, they will continue to build their CSS knowledge throughout the entire course.

 ## Heads Up

 Be ready to have your troubleshooting hat on for helping students debug GitHub Pages deploys, as the surface area for problems is somewhat large.

-Next week, we begin JavaScript, make sure to review the slide decks in advance.
+Next unit, we begin JavaScript, make sure to review the slide decks in advance.

 ## Helpful Links